panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 type: post
 ---

-Certain data types like strings have an infinite number of potential values , while others are restricted to a finite set.
+Certain data types like strings have an infinite number of potential values, while others are restricted to a finite set.

-The days of the week (Monday, Tuesday, ..., Sunday), seasons of the year (winter, spring, summer, autumn), cardinal directions (north, east, south, west) are examples of sets with finite values.
+The days of the week (Monday, Tuesday, ..., Sunday), seasons of the year (winter, spring, summer, autumn), and cardinal directions (north, east, south, west) are examples of sets with finite values.

-Using an enum is convinient if a variable has a value from a finite set of pre-defined values.
+Using an enum is convenient if a variable has a value from a finite set of pre-defined values.
 The enum saves you from magic numbers and strings, which are considered an [antipattern](https://stackoverflow.com/questions/47882/what-is-a-magic-number-and-why-is-it-bad).

 Let's see the 3 good ways to create enums in JavaScript (with their pros and cons).